normanchingcuanco/ltfi-app/README.md

 5. **Code in Chat, Not Artifacts** — Always provide code here in the chat unless an artifact is explicitly requested.
 6. **Build Fast** — Always recommend the fastest build path, whether that is running commands from the root terminal or providing full file contents directly.
 7. **Always State the File Path** — Every code block must be preceded by the full file path so it is always clear which file to create or update.
+8. **One File, One Edit at a Time** — Even within a single file, deliver one focused change per message and wait for confirmation before the next, unless the changes are so interdependent that fragmenting them would leave the file in a broken intermediate state — in which case say so and deliver the full file once.
+9. **Verify Against the Real File, Not Assumptions** — If there's any doubt the local sandbox copy of a file matches what's actually deployed or on the user's machine, ask for the current file content before editing it rather than editing a stale or guessed version.

 ---